Citrus for Breakfast: The Amazing Health Benefits

-Properties of citrus (that you didn’t know about)
+Properties of citrus (that you probably didn’t know about)

-Beyond enhancing your immune system and helping you kick a cold (or avoiding one in the first place because of vitamin C), citrus fruits have a lot more to offer.
+Citruses have a lot to offer besides just strengthening your immune system and helping you kick a cold (or avoiding one in the first place) because of vitamin C.

-Mandarin oranges have several medicinal and cosmetic benefits, thanks to their vitamin C. You can eat them, but they’re also great when used as a main ingredient in homemade masks.
+Mandarin oranges have several medicinal and cosmetic benefits, thanks to their high vitamin C content.
+You can eat them, but they’re also great as an ingredient in homemade masks.

-But what are they used for?
-For toning skin, getting rid of dirt and grime, and for treating irritation.
-But when eaten, this fruit also improves blood circulation.
+But what exactly do they do?
+They help tone your skin, get rid of dirt and grime, and treat irritation.
+But when eaten, they also improve blood circulation.

-Oranges in particular are great for controlling tiredness, chronic fatigue and nerves.
+Oranges are especially good for managing tiredness, chronic fatigue, and nerves.

-This is because they contain extremely beneficial substances (including calcium, iron and magnesium) which reduce stress.
-They also improve your vision, intestinal function, and strengthen bones.
+This is because they contain extremely beneficial stress reducing substances like calcium, iron, and magnesium.
+They also improve your vision and intestinal function, and strengthen your bones.

-Because of the citric acids and mineral salts contained in oranges, you’ll also experience improved moods as well.
-That’s why it’s so great to drink orange juice in the mornings, you’ll have guaranteed smiles throughout the day!
+Because of the citric acids and mineral salts contained in oranges, they also improve your mood.
+That’s why it’s so great to drink orange juice in the mornings, you’re guaranteed to be smiling all day!

 They treat post-vacation syndrome

-Lemons fight viral infections and help in weight loss.
+Lemons fight viral infections and help with weight loss.

-But they’ve also been shown to eliminate depression, apathy, and lack of concentration, which are common when returning to work after vacation.
+But they’ve also been shown to help with depression, apathy, and lack of concentration, which are all common when returning to work after vacation.

-This syndrome, which also leads to anxiety, bad moods and headaches, can be treated simply by adding lemon to your salads.
+This syndrome, which also leads to anxiety, bad moods, and headaches, is easy to treat: just add lemons to your salads.

-We also recommend drinking lemon tea in the morning (half an hour before breakfast) to feel more animated and balanced with your emotions.
+We also recommend drinking lemon tea in the morning (half an hour before breakfast) to feel more energetic and emotionally balanced.

-In this case, we also use a different part of the tree (not the fruit).
+In this case, you use a different part of the plant (not the fruit).
 Orange leaves are perfect for relaxing at bedtime.
-Unlike the juice, we advise drinking the tea at night for best results.
+Unlike the juice, we recommend drinking an orange leaf tea at night instead of in the morning.

-These sedative properties will help you get to sleep within a few minutes, so you can get the rest you need.
+Its calming properties will help you get to sleep within a few minutes, so you can get all the rest you need.

-During the day (including at breakfast) this infusion can help reduce a fever, calms headaches, and treats digestive problems, especially when caused by stress and nerves.
+During the day (including at breakfast) this infusion can help reduce fevers, calm headaches, and treat digestive problems, especially if they’re caused by stress and nerves.

-Grapefruit is one of the lesser know citrus fruits, although it also has amazing cleansing properties.
-It’s perfect for eliminating toxins that accumulate in the body.
+Grapefruit is one of the lesser known citruses, although it also has amazing cleansing properties.
+It’s perfect for eliminating toxins that build up in the body.

-And if that weren’t enough, this fruit also helps:
+And as if that weren’t enough, it also helps: